rishabhxpandey/cs490dsc/README.md

 ```

 ### Summary Statistics:
 Brief summary statistics have been created for each dataset in their respective ipynb files.
 These notebooks include metadata, data transformation (one-hot vectors to human interpretable images), "mean" images, and traditional summary statistics on the euclidean distance from the mean image and records.
+The latter was outputted to text files to declutter the notebooks.